 We calculate the Domestic Waste Management Charges (DWMC) to ensure the income generated can fund the costs associated with providing the service including provisions for the future replacement of bins.
-It has been assumed that costs and therefore the DWMC will primarily increase in line with underlying inflation and contracted price escalations because Council has a long standing waste disposal contract that expires in the 2029/2030 financial year.
-The introduction of a new 240 litre green lidded bin service (FOGO) in June 2024 will assist to contain costs by disposing of this waste stream in a more financially effective and environmentally sustainable manner.
+It has been assumed that costs and therefore the DWMC will primarily increase in line with underlying inflation, with adjustments for items such as the new waste contract and services, which is expected to be finalised prior to expiry of the current contract in 2024/25 financial year.